ProximaCA/markdown-cv/README.md

 <img src="b.jpg" alt="Profile Picture" width="300" height="300" style="border-radius:50%; display:block; margin:auto;">

-# Brok3 – Fullstack Developer & AI Builder
+# Brok3 – Fullstack Developer, Blockchain Architect & AI Builder

 ## Profile

-A highly motivated Fullstack Developer with a proven track record in web development, blockchain, 3D/VR/AR, and AI-driven solutions.
-With deep expertise in Python and JavaScript, I excel at delivering innovative projects—from scalable web applications to cutting-edge AI agents.
+A highly motivated Fullstack Developer and Blockchain Architect with a proven track record in web development, blockchain, 3D/VR/AR, and AI-driven solutions.
+With deep expertise in Python, JavaScript, and Solidity, I excel at delivering innovative projects—from scalable web applications to cutting-edge AI agents and secure blockchain ecosystems.
 Recognized as an early adopter of AI and an active developer of AI agents since 2023, I bring a unique blend of technical mastery and creative problem-solving to every project.
+Currently serving as CTO & Blockchain Architect at Tonify.

 ## Contact Information